spray/spray/docs/documentation/spray-can/http-client/index.rst

 your application to interact with other HTTP servers.
 And just like on the server side it is actor-based, fully asynchronous, low-overhead and built on top of `Akka IO`_ / :ref:`spray-io`.

-As the counterpart of the :ref:`HttpServer` it shares all core features as well as the basic "low-level" philosophy with the server-side constructs.
+As the counterpart of the :ref:`HTTP Server` it shares all core features as well as the basic "low-level" philosophy with the server-side constructs.

 The *spray-can* client API offers three different levels of abstraction that you can work with